Nine essential CV details ‒ and some that should be removed.

 Your contact information sits comfortably beside your name and professional title.
 At the very least, you should detail your phone number and email address.
 Once upon a time, it was customary to include your full address too.
 However, as snail mail is largely a communication method of the past, there's little need to add this information.
 You can limit your location to your town and county of residence.

 The next section of your CV is your profile.
 Whilst this section goes by many names in the recruitment industry, such as personal profile, professional profile and personal statement, it has one main purpose.

-Your profile needs to give the prospective employer a snappy overview of what you're all about, covering your profession, what you can bring to the role, and your current career goals.
+Your personal profile needs to give the prospective employer a snappy overview of what you're all about, covering your profession, what you can bring to the role and your current career goals.
 It's a short section – only about five lines – but it needs to showcase your relevance to the job and make an impact to convince employers that the rest of your CV is worth reading.

 Another key component to include in your CV is your employment history.
 This section details your positions of employment in reverse-chronological order ‒ so your most recent role is at the beginning.

 For each job, include your dates of employment, your job title, the company, a line about the role, and bullet points detailing your duties, skills, and achievements.
 The work experience you had in these roles are key components of your CV since they let the hiring manager get an understanding of your skills and experiences based on your work history.

 In theory, your most recent role should take up the most room because it's the peak of your career so far and therefore showcases your best abilities.
 The older the job, the less detail it requires.
 If you have a role that's older than 10 years, you may decide to remove it from your CV completely.